surifirstpin/biplus_documentation/docs/README.md

 ### Beautiful Dashboards

 Join multiple report layouts into single good-looking dashboard, by customizing it as per your business needs.
-It is bProvides flexible layout options for your report by making it more easier to track the performance of each report at a time. effectively.
+It is Provides flexible layout options for your report by making it more easier to track the performance of each report at a time. effectively.
 ### Explore from any device

 Create, explore and operate on any device, directly at the point of decision. **BI+** is developed with responsive mobile design and touch interaction and they’ll work efficiently on desktop, tablet, or mobile devices.